IBM/MAX-Image-Segmenter-Web-App/README.md

 # Flow

 1. User submits an image using the Web App UI
-2. MAX Model API identifies object segments in the image and returns a JSON response
+2. MAX Deep Learning Microservice identifies object segments in the image and returns a JSON response
 3. Web App Server uses JSON response to crop objects from image and display them to user
 4. User interacts with object segments from uploaded images using Web App UI